elixir-lang/elixir-lang.github.com/getting-started/mix-otp/distributed-tasks.markdown

 hello world
 ```

 Elixir spawned a process on another node and returned its pid.
 The code then executed on the other node where the `Hello.world/0` function exists and invoked that function.
 Note that the result of "hello world" was printed on the current node `bar` and not on `foo`.
 In other words, the message to be printed was sent back from `foo` to `bar`.
-This happens because the process spawned on the other node (`foo`) knows all of the input should be sent back to the original node!
+This happens because the process spawned on the other node (`foo`) knows all of the output should be sent back to the original node!

 We can send and receive messages from the pid returned by `Node.spawn_link/2` as usual.
 Let's try a quick ping-pong example: